xamarin/dev-days-labs/HandsOnLab/README.md

 1. In `GetSpeakersFunction.cs`, populate `GenerateSpeakers()` with the following `List<Speaker>`

-    - Feel free to add yourself to the Lst
+    - Feel free to add yourself to the List

 ```csharp
 static List<Speaker> GenerateSpeakers()